NavigationContentFooter

 Connecting to the Instance

 Enter a name for your conference and press Go to enter the conference room.
-It is now possible to share the link, to set a password, configure the audio and video quality and more for the conference.
+It is now possible to share the conference link, set a password, configure the audio and video quality, and more.

 For more information concerning the Jitsi Meet Docker image, refer to the official Jitsi documentation.